wailshalabi/New-Year-Animation-HTML-CSS-and-JavaScript/README.md

 - Self-correcting: no page reload needed, works indefinitely into the future

 ### Security disclaimer

-This project is for educational purposes only.
-Do not use this implementation directly in production.
-Real systems should use secure key management, durable refresh token storage, and proper monitoring.
+This project is for educational purposes only, do not use this implementation directly in production Real systems.

-### License
-This demo is provided as-is for learning and experimentation.